peteroupc/peteroupc.github.io/randomnotes.md

     Many error-bounded algorithms use random bits as their only source of randomness.
 An application should use error-bounded algorithms whenever possible.

     Most algorithms on this page, though, are not _error-bounded_ when naïvely implemented in most number formats (including floating-point numbers).
 (There are number formats such as "constructive reals" or "recursive reals" that allow real numbers to be approximated to a user-specified error (Boehm 2020)[^24].)
-3. An _inexact_, _approximate_, or _biased algorithm_ is neither exact nor error-bounded; it uses "a mathematical approximation of sorts" to sample from a distribution that is close to the desired distribution (Devroye 1986, p.
+3. An _inexact_, _approximate_, or _biased algorithm_ is any sampling algorithm that is neither exact nor error-bounded.
+This includes algorithms that sample from a distribution that is close to the desired distribution, but not within a user-specified error tolerance (see also Devroye 1986, p.
 2\)[^16].
 An application should use this kind of algorithm only if it's willing to trade accuracy for speed.

 There are many ways to describe closeness between two distributions.
 One suggestion by Devroye and Gravel (2020\)[^25] is Wasserstein distance (or "earth-mover distance"), which they proved has a simple definition in terms of the quantile function (Theorem 8).
 Here, an algorithm has accuracy &epsilon; (the user-specified error tolerance) if it samples from a distribution that is close to the ideal distribution by a Wasserstein distance of not more than &epsilon;.